Tennis-Nadal out for up to six weeks with stress fracture in rib

 Nadal, the winner of 21 Grand Slam singles titles, complained of a chest issue during his run to the final of the ATP 1000 event in Indian Wells, California last week.

+After suffering a bout of COVID-19 before arriving in Melbourne in January, Nadal said he had even considered retiring when the foot problem that has troubled him throughout his career resurfaced last year.

+But that did not stop the left-hander from winning three consecutive titles in 2022, including the Australian Open that helped him to increase his major haul to 21 and take sole ownership of the men's record he had previously shared with Novak Djokovic and Roger Federer.

-(Reporting by Sudipto Ganguly, additional reporting by Anita Kobylinska in Gdansk; Editing by Catherine Evans)
+(Reporting by Sudipto Ganguly, additional reporting by Anita Kobylinska in Gdansk; Editing by Catherine Evans and Pritha Sarkar)

 ((sudipto.ganguly@thomsonreuters.com; +91 22 6841 4383; Twitter: @Sudipto_Reuters;))